Lord Reims

 Lord Reims was a New Zealand-bred Thoroughbred racehorse who raced with success in Australia.

 Background

 Lord Reims was a chestnut son of Zamazaan (FR) from the mare Right On (NZ).
 He was trained in New Zealand by Cliff Fenwick at Takanini.

 Racing career

 He excelled at staying races with his major race victories including the 1987 MRC Caulfield Cup (defeating the champion Beau Zam) and three successive SAJC Adelaide Cup’s from 1987 to 1989 at Morphettville Racecourse.

-The horse died of colic complications at Melbourne airport returning from over seas.
+The horse died of colic complications at Melbourne airport returning from overseas.

 Lord Reims was buried near the winning post at Morphettville and in 2010 the Lord Reims Stakes was named in his honor.